US summer internship experiences sharing by students

 “The world is evolving.
 It is beneficial to be a global citizen to adapt to the evolving world and to catch updates from other parts of the world."
 Naing added.
 However, the direction of the evolving world is often uncertain, making it difficult to predict what lies ahead.
 Civic engagement serves as a vital means of shaping this trajectory for the benefit of society.
 For this reason, young people in Myanmar and other parts of the world should remain aware of global developments and actively engage with them rather than turning a blind eye.

 All students talked about their warm and welcoming experiences staying with host families.
-They are also able to exercise their skills in critical and analytical thinking, communication, and collaboration at work.
+They can also apply their skills in critical and analytical thinking, communication, and collaboration at work.
 Interacting with individuals with well-rounded knowledge highlights the importance of well-rounded education, which Parami's liberal arts education aims to offer.

 As the internship is ongoing, students expressed that they are motivated to learn more from their internships and life experiences living abroad.